Two trees fall on Bella Vista home

 If you look at the video, you can see not one, but two trees are laying on top of a Bella Vista home.

-Sandy Ensor said the storm hit around midnight Monday night, but she didn’t see the damage until this morning.
+Sandy Ensor said the storm hit around midnight Monday night, August 26, but she didn’t see the damage until Tuesday morning.

 While she feels bad for the mark her trees made on her neighbors’ home, she’s grateful no one was hurt.